 To make the filling, you will need to prepare the custard/flan batter first then prep the rest of the ingredients.

 - Whisk the Eggs and Cream together, along with the Salt, Pepper and Garlic Powder.

 - Thinly chop the Spinach Leaves and Spring Onion/Scallion, and crumb the Feta Cheese

-- Place the Cheese and Veggies over the pastry, and pour over the Egg/Cream liquid.
+- Place the Cheese and Veggies over the blind-baked pastry, and pour over the Egg/Cream liquid.

 I have found the quiche to look better when you add the Spinach, Feta and Spring Onion over the Pastry then pour over the Eggs/Cream.
 But the taste will be the same, so you can also mix it all together before pouring it over the pastry.

-Tips to make the perfect Spinach and Feta Quiche
+Tips to make the best Spinach and Feta Quiche